Assess the risk for each field before an application

 - Do not spread during snowmelt that creates runoff or when rainfall over ¼ inch is expected within 24 hours.

-- Only spread liquid manure to slopes less than 2 percent and soild manure to slopes less than 6 percent.
+- Only spread liquid manure to slopes less than 2 percent and solid manure to slopes less than 6 percent.

 - Only spread manure where tillage is on the contour (if slopes are greater than 2 percent).